Gov. Corbett announces Pa. is receiving federal dollars for local parks, outdoor recreation

 Governor Tom Corbett has announced that Pennsylvania will receive $1.37 million from the federal Land and Water Conservation Fund for local park, outdoor recreation and conservation projects.

 “These funds will be awarded through DCNR as part of our grant program that helps local communities plan, acquire and develop parks and trails and conserve natural areas,” Corbett said.
 “Providing opportunities for close-to-home recreation is important to communities, to attracting businesses and workforce retention, and to the health of our citizens.”

-For more information on Frances Slocum, visit here.
+For more information about DCNR’s grant program visit here.

 Back to home page